Instabilities of Gauged Q-Balls: Comparison with Numerics

-We first note that $L=1$ appears to be a mode which is marginal i.e. neither stable nor unstable.
-This mode in fact corresponds to a translation of the Q-ball, and will be henceforth ignored.

-We see from the above that $L=2,3,4$ all have $\gamma>0$, and hence are all predicted to be unstable modes. $L=5$ is apparently stable, but the value is very close to zero, and this result may be changed in a more accurate analysis.
-Other modes are stable.
+For these parameters, we calculate the right-hand-side of eqn (\ref{finresult}) for each value of $L$.
+We find that the right-hand-side vanishes for $L=1$; this reflects the translational mode of the Q-ball, and must be ignored.
+The right-hand-side is positive for $L=2,3,4$ and hence all these modes are predicted to lead to an instability.
+The value of the RHS for $L=5$ is negative, but very close to zero, and this result may be changed in a more accurate analysis.
+For $L>5$, the right-hand-side is negative, and hence these modes do not lead to an instability .

 This is to be compared with the results of~\cite{Kinach:2022jdx}, which finds that the Q-ball with this parameter choice is unstable, with an instability mode with $L=4$.
 They also find the instability is near the surface of the Q-ball.
 This is all consistent with our results.
-The only discrepancy is that we predict an $L=3$ mode which is in some sense more unstable; however, the absence of this mode, while somewhat puzzling, may plausibly be attributed to some feature of the numerical analysis.